attuna/perfect-pets/README.md

 date the invoice was paid and the method of payment (for example, check, cash, credit card).
 The invoice number is unique.

-## Surgical, non-surgical, and pharmaceutical supplies
-Each clinic maintains a stock of surgical supplies (for example, syringes, sterile dressings, bandages) and non-surgical supplies (for example, plastic bags, aprons, litter trays, pet name tags, pet food).
-The details of surgical and nonsurgical supplies include the item number and name, item description, quantity in stock (this is ascertained on the last day of each month), reorder level, reorder quantity, and cost.
-The item number uniquely identifies each type of surgical or non-surgical supply.
-The item number is unique for each surgical or non-surgical item and used throughout the practice.
-Each clinic also maintains a stock of pharmaceutical supplies (for example, antibiotics, pain killers).
-The details of pharmaceutical supplies include a drug number and name, description, dosage, method of administration, quantity in stock (this is ascertained on the last day of each month), reorder level, reorder quantity, and cost.
-The drug number uniquely identifies each type of pharmaceutical supply.
-The drug number is unique for each pharmaceutical supply.

 __________________
 ```
 Your advertisement